-The practice of game design is about creating a system that players can explore.
+The practice of game design is one creating a functioning system that players can explore.
 I don’t mean explore as in “reveal areas of a map”, but explore as in push the frontiers of their understanding.
+Players explore a game through the action of decision-making.
 When you first start to play a game, you understand a certain amount, and that continues outward.

 Therefore, decisions – all decisions – really have to have some level of ambiguity (or uncertainty, if you prefer) to them.
 After a match is over, you can learn something about the system from those moves you made and start to form some rough guidelines for next time.
 This is what games are all about – it’s what makes them special from other forms of interactive systems.